Italy Heaven: Plan your dream holiday in Italy

 The largest town in the bay, La Spezia, is a naval base with some museums of interest to the nautically-minded.
 On the opposite shore of the Golfo dei Poeti sits Lerici, with its large castle, where the Shelleys lived until Shelley's death at sea.

-> Porto Venere Hotels
+Porto Venere tourist information

 Porto Venere is popular with daytrippers; the town is fairly small and you can see the main tourist sights in a few hours.
 However, it's also a calm and attractive place to stay, and using boats, buses and cars you can use it as a base for seeing more of the area.